vircung/vircung/_posts/2017-06-26-what-has-happened-over-last-year.md

 Whoami
 ---
-If i want to do this properly I need to be consistent.
+If I want to do this properly I need to be consistent.
 For over a decade I get used to one word which for whatever, unknown for me now, reason has stuck with me.
 This nickname is companion of my from mid-school and I use it wherever and whenever I want to mark my ground.
 I use it as my handle almost everywhere, IRC, Twitter, Instagram, forums, etc. Event if I'm not currently active at some place in the internet.

 Why not use it as my domain.
 (Right now I'm a little bit struggling with domain and Github to behave nicely but it'll be solved!)
 As my place in vast internet.
 Why not.
 Let's do this.